ChristopherWLopez/MyNotes/feb/feb13.md

 3. 12 = 6 * 2 + 0

 Since the remainder becomes 0, the GCD of 48 and 18 is the last non-zero remiander, which is 6.

-The Euclidean algorithm is efficient and widely used in practice due to its simplicity  and effectiveness in finding the GCD of two numbers.